-Leading work groups to proactively address potential issues and/or obstacles before they negatively impact research success.
+Engaging team to proactively address potential issues and/or obstacles before they negatively impact research success.

 Candidates must possess strong project and data management skill set, have extensive leadership and supervisory/team building experience, excellent collaboration, communication (oral & written), initiative, decision-making, emotional intelligence, and relationship management abilities.
 Candidates must also possess a high level of integrity and a strong work ethic.

 Experience in managing large-scale research projects with human subjects.
 Graduate degree in related field desirable.